googlefonts/glyphsets/README.md

 Where are glyphsets defined?
 ------------------

+Inside this repository, data is defined in two different places.
-Glyphsets are defined in `.yaml` files directly inside the Python package folder [`/Lib/glyphsets/definitions`](/Lib/glyphsets/definitions), because they contain data that needs to be exposed to third-party tools such as `fontbakery`.
+One place is inside the `glyphsets` Python package (`/Lib/glyphsets/definitions`).
+This data that needs to be exposed to third-party tools such as `fontbakery`.
+The other place is in `/data/definitions`.
+This data is only used for authoring glyphsets and need not be distributed as part of the Python package.

+1. **Inside Python package:** Glyphsets are defined in `.yaml` files inside the Python package folder at [`/Lib/glyphsets/definitions`](/Lib/glyphsets/definitions).

-Additional files in the `data/definitions` sub-folders will become part of the glyphsets as soon as they are found to exist under a certain filename.
+2. **Outside of Python package:** Additional files in the `/data/definitions` sub-folders will become part of the glyphsets as soon as they are found to exist under a certain filename.
 If a file that you need doesn't exist there, create it in its place.

 Where are characters and glyphs defined?
 ------------------

 In order to determine where _characters_ (encoded with a Unicode) or _glyphs_ (unencoded) are defined, follow this logic:
 1. Is it a **language-specific encoded character**?
 Then it goes into the `gflanguages` database (which is a separate package) for example [here](https://github.com/googlefonts/lang/blob/main/Lib/gflanguages/data/languages/nl_Latn.textproto). `gflanguages` holds only encoded characters, not unencoded glyphs.
+Prepare a separate PR for `gflanguages` if you are changing those definitions as well.
 1. Is it a **language-specific unencoded glyph**?
 Then it goes into `/data/definitions/per_language`
 1. Is it a more general **glyphset-specific character or glyph**?
 Then it goes into `/data/definitions/per_glyphset`

+If you find that you need additional separate definitions _per script_, contact @yanone to implement it.

 (Re-) Building glyphsets
 -----------------------